 Therefore, tests on intermediate goods and final goods are performed with two different objectives: determination of functional properties and determination of material properties of a good or product.

-- Every car has many meters of low voltage cable inside.
-These cables run through the entire car and when installed, make contact with very sharp edges at times.
-The insulation of these cables must not be damaged.
+- Every car contains many meters of low voltage cable.
+These cables run through the entire car and when installed, may make contact with very sharp edges.
+It is important that the insulation of these cables is not damaged.

 - To measure this behavior, the automobile industry developed the LV 112 test method to determine the notch resistance of cable insulation.

 - The principle is simple.
 A cable is placed on a plate and electrically connected to a contact element.
 The test die has a extremely hard, high-strength wire, also electrically contacted, as the cutting tup.
 Using the wire, a load is applied to the cable until the electrical contact between the cutting tup and the cable's conductor is established.
 The force required for this is recorded by the testing machine.
 This offers a realistic assessment of the notch sensitivity of the cable insulation.

 - Yogurt cups, beer crate, or water bottles— each type of packaging is stored for some amount of time in a warehouse and is stacked there.
 But how may layers of packaging can be stacked without breaking those on the bottom?

 - The question can be answered very simply by a testing machine.
 To find out, the filled or empty packaging is compressed individually or in a stack between the compression platen of the testing machine, measuring the maximum load capacity.
 The value allows us to determine how many layers can be stacked on top of each other.